GitTools/GitReleaseManager/docs/input/docs/configuration/default-configuration.md

   - This is a template for what comment should be added to each issue.
 Within this comment template, it is possible to replace information for example, the milestone name, the owner/repository information, etc.
+- **set-due-date**
+  - A boolean value which indicates whether or not to set the due date of the milestone when closing it.
+The date which it is set to, is the same as the date at which the command was run, it is not possible to provide a different date. **NOTE:** This configuration option was added in version 0.19.0 of GitReleaseManager.

 ## Default branch